gpgreen/atmo-monitor/README.md

 # atmo-monitor

 KiCad design for a atmospheric measurement board.
-The MCU is a stm32f103 Series.
+The MCU is a stm32f103cbt6.
 There are 2 main sensors.
 One is the PMS2007, which measures particulates, ie PM2.5.
 The other sensor is a BME680, which measures temperature, pressure, and organic compounds.
 The measurements are output on an E-Ink tri-color display.

 This design is a continuation of a project that I did using a nucleo dev board and a perfboard pcb.
 The main goals used for this design: